 The paloma is a great mixed drink that is fun to play around with.
 A perfect example of its possibilities is the spicy paloma, which brings a little heat to the cocktail in a most unusual way.

 Building on the paloma's foundation of tequila and grapefruit, this recipe adds the spice of Thai chile pepper through an infusion.
 The spirit that is infused is Aperol, a bitter orange-flavored liqueur that has seen increased attention in recent years.
 It's often enjoyed as an aperitif, which means this cocktail would make a great predecessor for a meal, especially if something equally exotic is on the menu!

-The addition of hot pepper is an interesting one and while logic may tell you differently, it really does work in the final cocktail.
-There are a few tips below for getting the perfect infusion and our caution is to go slow, test frequently, and remember: minutes not hours.
+The addition of hot pepper is an interesting one and, while logic may tell you differently, it really does work in the final cocktail.
+To get the perfect infusion go slow, test frequently, and remember that it takes minutes not hours!

-How to Make Thai Chile Aperol
+Make Thai Chile Aperol

 Pour the Aperol into a glass or jar and add the whole chile pepper.

-Strain through a fine mesh strainer into a glass bottle or jar with a tight-fitting lid.
+Strain through a fine-mesh strainer into a glass bottle or jar with a tight-fitting lid.

 Store in a cool, dry place for up to 3 months.

-- It is recommended to infuse only a small amount while testing to avoid waste.
+- You can make as much chile-infused Aperol as you like but it's best to infuse only a small amount while testing to avoid waste.